How to Make Award-Winning Pinto Beans

-If you think pinto beans are just filler for your plate, think again.
+How to Make Award-Winning Pinto Beans: If you think pinto beans are just filler for your plate, think again.
 With the right seasoning and a few smart techniques, you can turn this humble legume into a smoky, savory star that holds its own next to brisket, ribs, or pulled pork.
-In this guide, we'll walk you through how to cook Texas-style pinto beans using the best pinto bean seasoning on the market—SuckleBusters Pinto Bean Seasoning.
+In this guide, we'll walk you through how to cook Texas-style pinto beans using the best pinto bean seasoning on the market — SuckleBusters Pinto Bean Seasoning.
+It’s an easy, reliable way to serve beans that taste like they came straight out of a Texas cook-off.

 Jump to a Section